CHAPTER 4: How Hard Is the CFA Exam?

 Though it was a painful lesson, when I failed my level 2 exam I had to learn that every level differs from the previous and requires different skills.

 CFA level 1 is very theoretical.
 There are many new concepts and much has to be learned by heart.
-Perhaps this is why I studied long enough and with great diligence.
+Perhaps that's why I studied long enough and with great diligence.

 CFA level 3 is much evaluative.
 This is why test-takers are asked to construct essay responses to some open-ended questions.